TobiPristupin/PerfProp/README.md

 The list command outputs all the available PMU events.
 Will probably be useful to pipe them into a file for future reference.
 **Usage:** `perfprop list`

+To add a statistical relationship, modify `initCollector` in `main.cpp`.

 # Coding Style